Etihad Park: Construction

 Soil remediation to remove decades of pollution and contaminants from the site began in 2021 and was completed in May 2023.

 A pre-construction public hearing with the New York City Public Design Commission was held on May 20, 2024, to finalize design elements of the stadium.
 The PDC conditionally approved HOK's design for Etihad Park, pending a heat island effect study, and clarifications or changes to the stadium's construction material choices, its public-access spaces, and art installations.
 Final approval was granted in September of the same year.

 Construction began with a groundbreaking ceremony on December 4, 2024, attended by MLS commissioner Don Garber, along with key members of the club's front office and political figures including Mayor Adams, Borough President Richards, and Councilmember Moya.
 On June 16, 2025, the stadium's first structural beam was installed in the supporters' section, at a smaller ceremony attended by Moya and NYCFC staff.

+In February 2026, NYCFC announced that the official opening of Etihad Park would be moved back to 2027 in the wake of MLS's decision to switch to a fall-to-spring schedule commonly used by international leagues, clarifying that the club would continue play at Yankee Stadium and Citi Field during the shortened transition season.
+The stadium was officially topped out on March 25, 2026, with a specially painted steel beam being installed on the grandstand roof, and the first seats were installed on August 21st of the same year.

-Construction is expected to take 30 months, with Etihad Park ready for the opening of the 2027 MLS season.
+Construction is expected to take 30 months, opening in July 2027 for the start of the 2027–28 MLS season.
+When complete, Etihad Park will be the first soccer-specific stadium in New York City history.